CornelPL/Metroidvania/Wiki/Gameplay/World/Enemies.md

 ### Walker with sight

 Walks from left to right but walks faster when player is in its sight.
+It looks left and right all the time.

 ### Shooting walker